MooersLab / latex-emacs

 • pricey annual subscription

-• lack of full support for Emacs key bindings
+• poor support for Emacs key bindings

 • lack of a system for storing snippets of LaTeX boilerplate

-• time spent in Overleaf is not time spent in Emacs (but see work around solution below via GhostText)
+• time spent in Overleaf is not time spent in Emacs (but see workaround solution below via GhostText)

 GhostText and Overleaf